Trujillo, Honduras: Colonial period

 The history of the modern town begins in 1524, shortly after the conquest of the Aztec Empire in an expedition led by Hernán Cortés.
-Cortés sent Cristóbal de Olid to find a Spanish outpost in the region, and he established a town named Triunfo de la Cruz in the vicinity.
+Cortés sent Cristóbal de Olid to found a Spanish outpost in the region, and he established a town named Triunfo de la Cruz in the vicinity.
 When Olid began using the town as his base for establishing his own realm in Central America, Cortés sent Francisco de las Casas to remove him.
 Las Casas lost most of his fleet in a storm, but he was nevertheless able to defeat Olid and restore the region to Cortés.
 Upon assuming control, Las Casas decided to relocate the town to its present location, because the natural harbor was larger.
 At the same time, Triunfo de la Cruz was renamed Trujillo.
 His deputy, Juan López de Aguirre was charged with establishing the new town, but he sailed off, leaving another deputy, named Medina, to found the town.
 In the coming years Trujillo became more important as a shipment point for gold and silver mined in the interior of the country.
 Because of its sparse population, the city also became a frequent target of pirates.